 No payments, whether direct or indirect, are permitted to: political parties, movements, political committees and other political organisations, their representatives and candidates, congresses or festivals with political propaganda purposes.

-The criteria employed to select intervention are set out in the Annual intervention Plan approved by the Supervisory Board.
+The criteria employed to select intervention are set out in the Annual intervention Plan approved by the Board of Directors; under the 2019 Annual Intervention Plan, the Board directed interventions towards:

 Teaching proficient economic and financial expertise helps to create citizens who are knowledgeable in their choice of banking financial products and services and also the growth of democracy, legality and the competitiveness of local businesses and of the Bank itself.